zilliztech/zdoc/milvus/reference/python/docs/MilvusClient/MilvusClient-Client/Client-MilvusClient.md

 # MilvusClient

-A __MilvusClient__ instance represents a python client that connects to a specific Milvus instance.
+A __MilvusClient__ instance represents a Python client that connects to a specific Milvus instance.

 ```python
 pymilvus.MilvusClient